xendarboh/mina-zkignite-cohort0/README.md

 ## Mina <•> Humanode

-Bridging Humanode with Mina zkApps to facilitate Zero-Knowledge proofs of unique, living, biometric identity without revealing any personally identifying information.
+Bridging Humanode with Mina to facilitate Zero-Knowledge proofs of unique living humans with biometric identity and authentication on Mina.

 ## Features & Facilitations